-If you’ve been playing racing sims for a while and want to take your setup to the next level, a direct drive steering wheel is the perfect upgrade.
+If you’ve been playing racing sims for a while and want to upgrade from an affordable steering wheel, a direct drive wheel is the perfect choice.
 These expensive wheels might not be for beginners, but feel just like stepping into a real race car.
-After having done extensive research, we can safely recommend a few incredible picks.:
+After having done extensive research, we can safely recommend a few incredible picks:

 The Top-Rated Direct Drive Wheel Bases for Sim Racing